Iran–Saudi Arabia relations: Yemen

 Iran and Saudi Arabia support different sides in the Yemeni Civil War, with Saudi Arabia supporting the Yemeni government while Iran supports the Houthi rebels.
 Iran has heavily criticized Saudi Arabia for their intervention in the Houthi insurgency in Yemen.
 In 2017 Saudi Prince Mohammed bin Salman called the supreme leader of Iran "new Hitler".

 2003 Riyadh bombings

 Adel al-Jubeir, the foreign minister of Saudi Arabia, stated in one of his articles that Al-Qaeda's chief of operations "Saif al-Adel placed a call from Iran in May 2003 giving orders for the Riyadh bombings that claimed more than 30 lives, including eight Americans.
 Yet he still benefits from Iranian protection."

 2010s

 Yemeni crisis standoff

 Two Iranian officers were captured in Yemeni city of Aden during the fighting between local militia and Houthis.
 According to local pro-Saudi militia they served as military advisors to Houthis and were connected with Iranian Quds Force.
 Further worsening of bilateral relationship between Iran and Saudi Arabia is generally expected as both countries are involved intensively in Yemeni crisis.

+Leaked diplomatic cables

+In November 2010, leaked diplomatic cables revealed that King Abdullah urged the US to attack Iran to destroy its nuclear weapons programme, describing Iran as a snake whose head should be cut off without any procrastination.
+The documents were dismissed by Iranian president Mahmoud Ahmadinejad, claiming them to be "organised to be released on a regular basis."